Content 1100 styling change to allow custom header

 • Digital data and emerging technologies.

 At KPMG, we are anticipating the technologies that can shape our near future and are driving an ambitious innovation agenda.
 KPMG has transformed the audit experience for KPMG professionals and clients.
-The alliances and leading technologies used across the global organization are enhancing audit quality by increasing our ability to focus on the issues that matter.
+The alliances and leading technologies used across the global organisation are enhancing audit quality by increasing our ability to focus on the issues that matter.

 How we apply this in the UK